Completing your UCAS application

 You only get to write one personal statement, so if you opt for radically different courses it will be difficult to construct a personal statement that demonstrates your enthusiasm for all of them equally.

-If your choices are so varied, perhaps it may be better to wait another year and get a clearer understanding of who you are and what you want to achieve.
+If your choices are so varied, perhaps it may be better to wait another year and get a clearer understanding of your future plans and what you want to achieve.

 Students who apply to university through UCAS Extra can email a revised personal statement to their chosen university.